-Le Temps newspaper said Andrew and ex-wife Sarah, Duchess of York bought the holiday home in Verbier for £18.3 million (22m Swiss francs) in 2014.
+Le Temps newspaper said Andrew and ex-wife Sarah, Duchess of York bought the holiday home in the Verbier ski resort for £18.3 million (22 million Swiss francs) in 2014.

-But the pair did not meet a deadline of paying off a chunk of the sum for the seven-bedroom chalet in December, the newspaper reports.
+But the pair did not meet a deadline of paying off a chunk of the sum for the seven-bedroom chalet on December 2019, the French-language daily newspaper reports.